Have you ever thought that a ship and boat aren’t the same things?

 NAVEDTRA 14325 definition

-Under Chapter 7, a boat is defined as a “noncommissioned waterborne vessel that is not designated as a service craft.”
-Aside from that, the course describes that a boat is capable of limited independent operation.
+Under Chapter 7, a boat is defined as a “noncommissioned waterborne vessel not designated as a service craft.”
+Aside from that, the course describes that a boat can have limited independent operation.
 Among vessels that fall into this category are motor whaleboats, officer/personnel boats, and utility boats.

 The confusion between ships and boats

-Not only are there no formal definitions and distinguishing features between ships and boats, but people are commonly using the two terms interchangeably.
-Interestingly, the Merriam-Webster dictionary defines “ship” as boat and “boat” as ship because that’s the manner many people use the terms.
+There are no formal definitions and distinguishing features between ships and boats, and people commonly use the two terms interchangeably.
+Interestingly, the Merriam-Webster dictionary defines “ship” as boat and “boat” as ship because that’s how many people use the terms.

 Aside from that, the two terms are sometimes used not as intended by their definitions.

-One example brought up by the US Naval Institute is the PT boat (patrol torpedo boat).
-These vessels have been organized and used as ships – that is, they had a permanent crew – but have been nonetheless called boats.
+One example the US Naval Institute brought up is the PT boat (patrol torpedo boat).
+These vessels have been organized and used as ships – they had a permanent crew – but have been nonetheless called boats.

 Another example is submarines.
-Technically, they are ships, but they are called boats against logic like it is with PT boats.
+Technically, they are boats, but they are called boats against logic, like with PT boats.

-The reason for the use of the term “boat” with submarines is relatively simple.
+The reason for using the term “boat” with submarines is relatively simple.
 Original submarines were very small and were manned only when in use, which satisfies the definition given by the US Naval Institute.
-And while submarines have developed into larger vessels and started to satisfy the description of ships, the term “boat” stuck to them.
+While submarines have developed into larger vessels and started to satisfy the description of ships, the term “boat” stuck to them.

 And an even weirder thing is that in the US, submarines are identified by the prefix USS, which stands for United States Ship!
 So you could say that submarines formally are ships, but they are known as boats among the crew.

-The US Naval Institute writes that some submariners attempted to start calling submarines ships, but unsuccessfully.
-The term “boat” is stuck to submarines for good, even though they do have all the key features of boats.
+The US Naval Institute writes that some submariners attempted to start calling submarines ships but were unsuccessful.
+The term “boat” is stuck to submarines for good, even though they have all the key features of boats.

-Strangely enough, personnel of air wings on aircraft carriers also sometimes refer to aircraft carriers as boats, whereas the permanent personnel of aircraft carriers do consider carriers to be ships.
-This may be a case of lack of information among non-specialists though.
+Strangely enough, personnel of air wings on aircraft carriers also sometimes refer to aircraft carriers as boats, whereas the permanent personnel of aircraft carriers consider carriers to be ships.
+This may be a case of lack of information among non-specialists, though.

-Oh, and aside from that, there is one problem with the definition that “boats go on ships.”
-Some police boats, yachts, ferries, fishing boats, etc. carry small lifeboats, but they aren’t considered ships.
+Aside from that, one problem with the definition is that “boats go on ships.”
+Some police boats, yachts, ferries, fishing boats, etc., carry small lifeboats, but they aren’t considered ships.
 Aside from that, smaller ships may be carried on bigger ships, and those smaller ships aren’t getting demoted to a boat.

-So yeah, there are plenty of imprecise distinguishing features and definitions that don’t really help you categorize a vessel correctly.
-With that said, the guidelines and rules given above should allow you to pretty easily make a distinction between different vessel sizes.
+So yeah, plenty of imprecise distinguishing features and definitions don’t help you categorize a vessel correctly.
+That said, the guidelines and rules above should allow you to distinguish between different vessel sizes easily.

 Differences Between Boats and Ships

-Rules like “a ship can carry a boat” or “ships are larger than boats” can help you distinguish between the two vessel types, but they are not always quite enough.
-Aside from that, there actually are some other features that generally set boats and ships apart.
+Rules like “a ship can carry a boat” or “ships are larger than boats” can help you distinguish between the two vessel types, but they are not always enough.
+Aside from that, some other features generally set boats and ships apart.

 We’ve already overviewed this one pretty in-depth.
 A ship is a large vessel, while a boat is a small vessel.
-And when this rule of thumb is insufficient, you may make use of the rule “boats go onto ships, but ships don’t go onto boats.”
-While not accurate 100% of the time, these two rules of thumb should allow you to relatively easily distinguish between boats and ships.
+When this rule of thumb is insufficient, you may use the rule “boats go onto ships, but ships don’t go onto boats.”
+While not accurate 100% of the time, these two rules of thumb should allow you to distinguish between boats and ships easily.

 Propulsion

-First, we have the Merriam-Webster dictionary’s3-mast rule for sailing boats.
-This rule actually makes a lot of sense since boats oftendon’t have the space or cargo capacity to hold 3 masts.
+First, we have the Merriam-Webster dictionary’s 3-mast rule for sailing boats.
+This rule makes sense since boats often don’t have the space or cargo capacity to hold three masts.
 Aside from that, the weight of 3 masts may even harm a smaller sailing vessel by weighing it down.

 Ships most often operate in oceans and high seas.
-It’s a common occurrence for ships to travel from continent to continent, especially transporting cargo.
+It’s common for ships to travel from continent to continent, especially transporting cargo.

 Boats, on the other hand, usually operate in coastal or inland waters.
 Since they are smaller, it is easier for them to maneuver in smaller water bodies and streams.

 Another thing to pay attention to is the independence of the vessel.
-A ship can operate independently at any point in the world, especially in oceanic waters, whereas boats often are not capable of independent operation far from the shore.
+A ship can operate independently at any point in the world, especially in oceanic waters, whereas boats are often incapable of independent operation far from the shore.

 Technology